funny-bytes/hapi-field-auth/README.md

 ## Purpose

-This plugin provides field-level authorization (not authentication) for Hapi routes -- particularly useful for *PATCH* routes.
+This plugin provides field-level authorization (not authentication) for Hapi routes -- particularly for *PATCH* routes.
-The request payload can have fields with special constraints in respect to `scope` or `role` of the authenticated user.
+If the request payload has fields with special constraints in respect to the `scope` of the authenticated user, this plugin allows to restrict access on field-level.

 A prerequisite is authentication -- use any authentication plugin, e.g., `hapi-auth-basic`.
-It is expected that the authentication sets `request.route.auth.credentials.scope` and/or `request.route.auth.credentials.role` to the request object.
+It is expected that the authentication sets `request.route.auth.credentials.scope` to the request object.

 ## Usage